Boorunaut/Boorunaut/README.md

 #### Create the virtual environment

 Now you create a new virtual environment on the directory you your choosing.
-After nativating to the directory, you can run on the bash:
+After nativating to the directory, let's say it's called `mynewbooru` for example.
+Inside it, you can run on bash:

 ```bash
 virtualenv env